Last Updated on March 11, 2021 by Julia Wilson

 How to remove tear stains from a cat’s face

-There are commercially available products which will help with tear staining.
+There are commercially available products that will help with tear staining.
 Your veterinarian will be able to advise on the best product for your cat.